labust/torizon-ros/README.md

 The `torizon-ros-base` image is build with a custom `boost` 1.72 version and `ROS Noetic` built from source.

-The `d2-roadmap` and `d2-kenautics` images are built on top of the `torizon-ros-base` image.
-The images contain the necessary code to run software on Dinis.

 ## How to build
-The `torizon-ros-base`, `d2-roadmap` and `d2-kenautics` images are rebuilt on each update.
+The `torizon-ros-base` image is rebuilt on each update.

 The custom `boost` and `ROS Noetic` images are not built automatically as they take a long time and will not be rebuilt that often.
 Under the `Actions` tab you can find two workflows that can be launched manually on a desired branch in order to rebuild this docker images.
 These two docker images contain the binaries which are copied into the `torizon-ros-base` docker image.